 Cottonwood Borer Beetle (Plectrodera scalator)

-Detailing the identifying qualities of the Cottonwood Borer Beetle, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Cottonwood Borer Beetle.

-The serious threat to Cottonwood, Poplar and Willow tree populations by the Cottonwood Borer is black-and-white.
+The threat to Cottonwood, Poplar, and Willow tree populations by the Cottonwood Borer is black-and-white.